PM Modi pays tributes to Birsa Munda on birth anniversary | Politics

 - India

-Prime Minister Narendra Modi on Monday paid tributes to revered tribal freedom fighter Birsa Munda.
+Prime Minister Narendra Modi on Monday paid tributes to revered tribal freedom fighter Birsa Munda on his birth anniversary.

+On the occasion, Modi also greeted the residents of Jharkhand, which was formed on Munda's birth anniversary in 2000.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)